engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 - Initial window size
 - Initial layers(s)

 Kepp all seetings default except for the technology box, where "sg13g2 - IHP SiGe 130nm technology" should be avaliable and chosen.
 After this press Ok.
 From here navigate to the toolmanger and select Instance.
 When this is done you the left pane should show the selected instance in the SG13 development Pcells library.
-If the Sg13 dev library isnt avaliable, you should close the program and insure that you have included the submodules in the git pull, i.e
+If the Sg13 dev library isnt avaliable, you should close the program and ensure that you have included the submodules in the git pull, i.e

 ```
    git pull --recurse-submodules